kerryjiang/SuperSocket.Document/205-SuperSocket-ServerManager.md

 ## Setup ServerManager in the server side

 Actually, the ServerManager is an independent AppServer of SuperSocket.
+To let it work, please ensure these assemblies below exist in your working directory at first:

+- SuperSocket.ServerManager.dll (compile from the source code directory "Management\Server")
+- SuperSocket.WebSocket.dll (compile from the source code directory "Protocols\WebSocket")

-To let it work, you should configure a server instance for this AppServer together with the server instances which you want to manage and monitor:
+Then you should configure a server instance for this AppServer together with the server instances which you want to manage and monitor:

 	<superSocket isolation="Process">
 		<servers>